Frequently Asked Questions

 Yes, they work great in all weather conditions.
 In extreme cold you may need to offset your lid about 3/4 of an inch for 20-30 minutes to increase the heat.
 The Pit Barrel® does not require the use of an insulating blanket.

-The total shipping weight in the box is 57 lbs for the PBC, and 37 lbs for the PBJ.
+The total shipping weight is 51.1 pounds for the PBC, and 32.7 pounds for the PBJ.

 Physical Dimensions of the PBC are 36” tall, including the lid and stand, and 25” wide, including the side handles.
 The PBJ is 33″ and 21.25″ respectively.